conoro/yunmai-data-extract/README.md

 # Use of pkg

-This code now also runs successfully as an almost standalone binary using [pkg](https://github.com/zeit/pkg).
-You can see I have committed a Windows binary to the repo (compiled using Node 8.x).
-So to run the app on Windows, you don't need a full npm install, just the .exe and the committed Leveldown files in the node_modules directory.
+This code also runs successfully as an almost standalone binary using [pkg](https://github.com/zeit/pkg).

 The command to build that binary is simply: